BirdseyeSoftware/lein-dalap.docs/articles/getting_started.md

 ---
-title: "Getting Started with lein-dalap"
+title: "lein-dalap | Getting Started"
 layout: article
 ---

 ## About this guide

-This guide explains how to setup lein-dalap in your leiningen project,
+This guide explains how to setup `lein-dalap` in your leiningen project,
 specificaly:

 * How to specify which files would you like to be translated to clojurescript in your project.

 * How to use the default transformation rules that come with lein-dalap

 * How to define your own transformation rules for each file you want to transform to clojurescript

 * How to integrate easily with lein-cljsbuild

 ## What version of lein-dalap this guide covers?

-This guide covers lein-dalap version 0.1.0
+This guide covers lein-dalap version {{site.package_version}}

 ## Overview